-Elizabeth Esty is running for re-election in the 5th Congressional District of Connecticut.
+Elizabeth Esty represents the 5th Congressional District of Connecticut.
 The district spans northwest and central Connecticut and includes Danbury, Litchfield County, the Farmington Valley, Meriden and her hometown of Cheshire, as well as Waterbury and the Naugatuck Valley.

 Elizabeth was elected to Congress on November 6, 2012.
 She serves on the Transportation and Infrastructure Committee and the Committee on Science, Space and Technology.
 Esty also serves as a Vice Chair of the Congressional Gun Violence Prevention Task Force.

 Elizabeth knows that job creation and economic development is a top priority for the residents of the 5th District.
 She’s committed to reinvigorating the district’s manufacturing tradition through investments in infrastructure, research and development, and job training.
 She is also a strong proponent of helping small businesses and promoting the green jobs of the future in the 5th District.

 As the Representative for Newtown, CT, Elizabeth believes it is critical for our country to address gun violence and make a strong commitment to keeping families safe.
 That means sensible gun policies – comprehensive background checks on all commercial sales, closing loopholes that allow suspected terrorists to purchase a gun, increasing funding for the National Instant Criminal Background Check System, allowing for public health research into the causes of gun violence and strategies for preventing it, incentivizing research into smart guns and other gun safety technology – as well as making a firm and lasting commitment to mental health services.
 It has been made clear by law enforcement, first responders, mental health professionals, and community leaders in Newtown, across Connecticut, and around the country that Congress must take action.